iifl-logo

 During the year under review, there was no instance of Cessation/Resignation by any of the Director of Company.

-Mr. Milin Ramani (DIN: 07697636) will complete his first term of appointment as an Independent Director of the Company on June 28, 2024.
-Based on the recommendation of the Nomination and Remuneration committee, the Board at its meeting held on April 25, 2024 approved the reappointment of Mr. Milin Ramani as a Non-Executive Independent Director of the Company, not liable to retire by rotation, for a second term of five consecutive years with effect from June 29, 2024 till June 28, 2029, subject to approval of the shareholders in ensuing AGM.
-Mr. Milin Ramani has confirmed that he meets the criteria of independence under Section 149 of the Act and Regulation 16 of the SEBI Listing Regulations.
+During the year under review, Mr. Milin Ramani, Non-Executive - Independent Director of the Company had completed the first term of 5 years and on the recommendation of the Nomination and Remuneration committee, the Board at its meeting held on April 25, 2024 had approved the re-appointment of Mr. Milin Ramani as a Non-Executive Independent Director of the Company, not liable to retire by rotation, for a second term of five consecutive years with effect from June 29, 2024 till June 28, 2029.
+Further, the shareholders of the Company at the 42nd AGM of the Company had approved the appointment of Mr. Milin Ramani as a Non-Executive Independent Director of the Company, not liable to retire by rotation, for the said term.

 iii.
 Director liable to retire by rotation:

-Pursuant to provisions of Section 152(6) of the Act, Mrs. Apeksha Kadam (DIN: 08878724), Non-Executive - NonIndependent Director, retires by rotation at the ensuing Annual General Meeting and, being eligible offers herself for re-appointment.
-The Nomination and Remuneration Committee and Board have recommended re-appointment of Mrs. Apeksha Kadam.
-Brief profile of Mrs. Apeksha Kadam as required under Regulation 36 (3) of the SEBI Listing Regulations read with Secretarial Standard-2 on General Meetings is provided separately by way of an Annexure to the Notice of the ensuing 42nd AGM which forms part of this Annual Report.
+Pursuant to provisions of Section 152(6) of the Act, Mr. Ankur Agrawal (DIN: 06408167), Executive Director, retires by rotation at the ensuing Annual General Meeting ("AGM") and, being eligible offers himself for re-appointment.
+The Nomination and Remuneration Committee and Board have recommended reappointment of Mr. Ankur Agrawal.
+Brief profile of Mr. Ankur Agrawal as required under Regulation 36 (3) of the SEBI Listing Regulations read with Secretarial Standard-2 on General Meetings is provided separately by way of an Annexure to the Notice of the ensuing 43rd AGM which forms part of this Annual Report.

 During the year under review, the Non-Executive Directors of the Company had no pecuniary relationship or transactions with the Company, other than sitting fees, commission, perquisites and reimbursement of expenses incurred by them for the purpose of attending meetings of the Board / Committees of the Company.